 I was thinking about this a great deal as I took the time to shop in various stores around town….That wooden spoon is really cute!
 But, its from Walmart…. can it still be special if there are a thousand just like it?
 Or, gee I love that teapot, but its just a kitchen item, could it be special?

 Our Christmas stockings are very special to me.
-I am grateful that Griffin allowed me to keep them as part of our families tradition.
+I am grateful that Griffin allowed me to keep them as part of our family’s tradition.
 We had stockings like this growing up.
-They were all a little different in size, a slightly different colored red yarn (mine was a little on the orange side) and mom’s had a burn mark for many years.
+They were all a little different in size, a slightly different colored red yarn since each one was made after a baby was born or a wedding happened.
+Mine had been a little on the orange side and mom’s had a burn mark for many years.
 The two we have now, Grandma made for me when we got married.

 One of my favorite memories was when we would spend Christmas eve at my Uncle Mike’s house.
 He had the biggest house and the biggest heart (and the best food).
 We would all gather together, and all of the stockings would be hung on the fireplace.
 This wasn’t just my immediate family, this was my grandparents, my aunts and uncles, and alllll my cousins (and a few first cousins, once removed).
 There was a particular year when there must have been 25 or 30 stockings on the fireplace.
 It was quite the sight to see.